Mark Coyne (rugby league): Later years

-Between 2003 and 2009, Coyne held various positions within GIO Insurance, culminating in his appointment in 2007 as Executive General Manager of their national workers compensation claims business.
-Mark has previously held the position of Chief Executive/Managing Director of Coal Services Pty Ltd (February 2010 – December 2011), a specialist workers compensation insurance scheme for the coal mining industry.

-Coyne became CEO of EML (Employers Mutual Limited), a workers compensation claims management mutual in 2012, a post he holds to this day.
+Between 2003 and 2009, Coyne held various positions within GIO Insurance, culminating in his appointment in 2007 as executive general manager of their national workers compensation claims business.
+He has previously held the position of chief executive/managing director of Coal Services Pty Ltd (February 2010–December 2011), a specialist workers compensation insurance scheme for the coal mining industry.
+Coyne became CEO of EML (Employers Mutual Limited), a workers compensation claims management mutual in 2012.

-Coyne was an NRL Judiciary Panel Member (2008-2014), NRL & Independent Chairman of RLPA Education & Welfare Committee for seven years from 2006 to 2014.
-Mark was a Director of Police and Citizens Youth Club from 2002 to 2012 and a Director of the NRMA Road Service between 2000 and 2003.
-Mark is currently a Benefactor of the NSW Children's Cancer Institute and a board member of the Sporting Chance Cancer Foundation.
+Coyne was an NRL Judiciary panel member (2008-2014), NRL and independent chairman of RLPA Education and Welfare Committee for seven years from 2006 to 2014.
+He became a director of Police and Citizens Youth Club from 2002 to 2012 and a director of the NRMA Road Service between 2000 and 2003.
+He later became a benefactor of the NSW Children's Cancer Institute and a board member of the Sporting Chance Cancer Foundation.